 Create 3-D occupancy map

-occupancyMap3D class stores a 3-D map and map information.
+occupancyMap3D object stores a 3-D map and map information.

 The map is stored as probabilistic values in an octree data

 structure.
 The class handles arbitrary environments and expands its size

 dynamically based on observation inputs.
 You can add observations as point clouds or as

 values.
 Probabilistic values represent the occupancy of locations.
 The octree data